NorthOC/northoc.github.io/content/travels.md

 As for riding inner city busses, use [Google Maps](https://www.google.com/maps/).
 Pick your destination route, and then select the bus icon, which will then give you a route and time schedule for the bus.
 You can even view all of the stops your bus will stop at!
 To buy a ticket on the inner city bus, you can hop on the bus and go up to the driver and ask for a ticket.

+For third world countries, ask the locals.

 ## Food

-There's no golden rule other than this - plan in advance and do more cooking.
+Plan in advance and do more cooking.

 Before visiting a country, I look over their national dishes and choose two to four dishes that I want to try while I'm there.

-I will then try those dishes throughout my stay, and other times I will cook food (if there's a kitchen) to keep everything under budget.
+I will then try those dishes throughout my stay, and other times I will cook food (if there's a kitchen).

 ## Hitchhiking